Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Summary

 \section{Summary}

 This study treated the classical Yang--Mills theory and general relativity in four-dimension.
 The Chern--Weil theory concerning several principal bundles twisting to each other provides a common mathematical language to treat physical objects appearing in the Yang--Mills theory in curved space-time.
 In reality, we introduced five principal bundles listed in \textbf{Table \ref{bundletbl}}.
-The co-Poincar'{e} bundle is a model of our Universe, which provides the platform of the Yang--Mills theory.
+The co-Poincar\'{e} bundle is a model of our Universe, which provides the platform of the Yang--Mills theory.
 Space-time manifold $\MM$ with, in general, non-zero curvature is a smooth Riemannian four-dimensional manifold.
-At each point of $\MM$, flat Lorentz-manifold $\M$ with vanishing Levi-Civita connection $\Gamma^\lambda_{~\mu\nu}$ is associated as the inertial space owing to Einstein's equivalent principle.
-Lorentz-manifold $\M$ has vierbain form $\eee$ as a section that determines a metric of $\M$ and connection $\www$ to govern gravitational interaction among any energetic objects.
+At each point of $\MM$, inertial manifold $\M$ with vanishing Levi-Civita connection $\Gamma^\lambda_{~\mu\nu}$ is associated as the inertial space owing to Einstein's equivalent principle. inertial manifold $\M$ has vierbain form $\eee$ as a section that determines a metric of $\M$ and connection $\www$ to govern gravitational interaction among any energetic objects.
 Other bundles provide matter and force fields on the base manifold $\M$ as sections and connections, respectively, and are twisted with the co-Poincar\'{e} bundle.

-The Yang--Mills theory is represented in the spinor-gauge bundles on the Lorentz-manifold with various structure groups of the gauge symmetry.
+The Yang--Mills theory is represented in the spinor-gauge bundles on the inertial manifold with various structure groups of the gauge symmetry.
 Connection and curvature of the bundle belonging to the fundamental representation of the structure group represent a potential function and a force field in physics, e.g., $U(1)$-gauge group as the electromagnetic force, $SU(2)$ as the weak force, and $SU(3)$ as the strong force, in physics.
-The matter field is provided owing to a spinor-valued section in total space $\S_\Sp$ of the spinor-gauge bundle and interacting with each other through the gauge connection.
-A scalar field in the gauge bundle with the structure group of $SU(2)$ is called the \textit{Higgs field} in physics.
-The Higgs field is a section of the $SU(2)$-gauge bundle and belongs to the fundamental representation of the $SU(2)$ symmetry.
+The matter field is a spinor-valued section in total space $\S_\Sp$ of the spinor-gauge bundle and interacts with each other through the gauge connection.
+A scalar field in the gauge bundle with the structure group of $SU(2)$ is called the Higgs field in physics, which is a section of the $SU(2)$-gauge bundle and belongs to the fundamental representation of the $SU(2)$ symmetry.
 The equation of motion for the spinor fields consists of the Dirac operator; thus, the Atiyah--Singer index theorem provides the topological invariant in the spinor-gauge bundle.